 To help you become a driver for DeliveryApp, we have produced a number of help guides which contain step-by-step instructions on how to set up and activate your driver account, as well as answers to some common queries.

 Our most frequently asked questions from the drivers who join the DeliveryApp community.

 Can’t find the answer you were looking for?
 Contact our friendly driver team at

 To sign up to be a driver for DeliveryApp you will need the following:

-While completing the sign-up process, you will need to create and connect your Stripe Account before you can take your first job, this is the automated payment system we use at DeliveryApp to pay our drivers.
-This is free to set up, and once you have been paid, you can log into your Stripe Account and withdraw the money into your personal account.
-To open a Stripe Account, you will need a bank account, this is where all payments will be made to, from your Stripe Account.
+While completing the sign-up process, you will need to create and connect your Stripe account before you can take your first job; this is the automated payment system we use at DeliveryApp to pay our drivers.
+This is free to set up, and once you have been paid, you can log into your Stripe account and withdraw the money into your personal account.
+To open a Stripe account, you will need a bank account; this is where all payments will be made to from Stripe.

 If you have tried all of the above and are still having problems, then please send us an email to firstname.lastname@example.org with the following information:

 ‘Goods in Transit’ insurance is insurance for the items you are carrying.
 If they were to be stolen or damaged, ‘Goods in Transit’ insurance would cover this.
 ‘Hire and Reward’ only covers the car and not the items inside it.